vyapp/vy/BOOK.md

 The BETA mode is an extra mode that may be used to implement extra functionalities.
 The PDB mode is implemented in BETA mode.

-In order to switch to BETA mode, press the key below in NORMAL mode.
+In order to switch to BETA mode, press the key below in NORMAL mode:

     <Key-4>